Kasimirsuterwinter/kasimirsuterwinter.github.io/_posts/2018-10-28-What-are-Problems-and-What-Should-we-do-About-Them.md

 ---
-title: What are problems and what should we do about them?
+title: What are problems and what can we do about them?
 date: 2018-10-28 11:06:38 +0000
 layout: posts
 image: problems-vs-symptoms-featured-image.png